Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 Because of their subjective nature, essay exams are difficult to grade.

-The following guidelines are helpful for grading essay exams in a consistent and meaningful way.
+Guidelines for grading essay exams in a consistent and meaningful way.

-• Essay items must be graded anonymously if at all possible in order to reduce the subjectivity of the graders.
+• Essay items must be graded anonymously if at all possible to reduce the subjectivity of the graders.
 That is, graders should not be informed as to the identity of the students whose papers they are grading.

 • Ideally, there should be two graders for each item.
 A third-grader must resolve any disagreements between the two graders.
 Normally, this third-grader is the head grader or course instructor.